 5.05.
 Regular Annual Assessments.
 Regular annual assessments shall be determined on a calendar year basis for the period from January 1 through December 31 of each year.
-The initial annual assessment shall be $425 per Lot, payable in equal monthly installments.
-The annual assessment may be increased each year without a vote of membership by up to twenty percent (20%) of the previous year’s total annual assessment upon a majority vote of the Executive Board of the Association.
-The annual assessment may be increased by more than twenty percent (20%) of the previous year’s total annual assessment by a majority vote of Members who are voting in person or by proxy, at a meeting duly called for such purpose, written notice of which shall be sent to all Members not less than thirty (30) days nor more than sixty (60) days in advance of the meeting setting forth the purpose of the meeting.
+The initial annual assessment shall be $425 per Lot.
+Annual assessments are to be set according to statute § 47F-3-103(c), to whit: Within 30 days after adoption of any proposed budget for the planned community, the executive board shall provide to all the Lot Owners a summary of the budget and a notice of the meeting to consider ratification of the budget, including a statement that the budget may be ratified without a quorum.
+The Executive Board shall set a date for a meeting of the lot owners to consider ratification of the budget, such meeting to be held not less than 10 nor more than 60 days after mailing of the summary and notice.
+There shall be no requirement that a quorum be present at the meeting.
+The budget is ratified unless at that meeting a majority of all the Lot Owners in the Association or any larger vote specified in the Declaration rejects the budget.
+In the event the proposed budget is rejected, the periodic budget last ratified by the lot owners shall be continued until such time as the Lot Owners ratify a subsequent budget proposed by the Executive Board.
+The annual assessment may be increased each year without a vote of membership by up to ten percent (10%) of the previous year’s total annual assessment upon a majority vote of the Executive Board of the Association.
+The annual assessment may be increased by more than ten percent (10%) of the previous year’s total annual assessment by a majority vote of Members who are voting in person or by proxy, at a meeting duly called for such purpose, written notice of which shall be sent to all Members not less than thirty (30) days nor more than sixty (60) days in advance of the meeting setting forth the purpose of the meeting.
 The Executive Board may fix the annual assessment at an amount not in excess of the maximum assessment approved under this Section.

-For each calendar year the Board shall adopt a budget and fix the amount and due date of the regular annual assessment on a yearly basis at least sixty (60) days in advance of each assessment year.
-Within thirty (30) days after the adoption of the budget the Board shall provide to all of the Members a summary of the budget and notice of a meeting to consider ratification of the budget, including a statement that the budget may be ratified without a quorum.
-The Board shall set a date for a meeting of the Members to consider ratification of the budget, such meeting to be held not less than ten (10) nor more than thirty (30) days after mailing of the summary and notice.
-There shall be no requirement that a quorum be present at the meeting.
-The budget is ratified unless at that meeting it is rejected by at least a majority of all of the Lot Owners in the Association.
-In the event the proposed budget and assessment is rejected, the budget and assessment for the previous year shall be continued until such time as the Members ratify a subsequent budget proposed by the Board of Directors.
-If the Board fails to so fix the regular annual assessment, the assessment applicable for the previous year shall remain in effect until the Board shall fix a new regular annual assessment.
-Regular annual assessments shall be payable quarterly on the first day of each quarter or at such other time as the Board may fix.
 The Association shall, upon demand and for a reasonable charge, furnish to any person having a legitimate interest a certificate signed by an officer of the Association stating whether the regular annual assessment and special assessments, if any, on a specified Lot have been paid and, if not, the amount due.

+.

 5.06.
 Special Assessments.